nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `ungrade 1 2`

 ### List all assignments: `list`
-Lists all assignments and their respective information
+Lists all assignments and their respective information.
 Format: `list`

 ### Exit assignment system: `exit`